remoblaser/remoblaser.github.io/source/_posts/2016-01-07-laravel-multi-language.md

 ---
 layout: post
-title: "Laravel Multilanguage Models / Database"
+title: "Laravel Multi-language Models / Database"
 date: 2016-01-07 08:58:16
 description: "A proof of concept on how to accomplish multilanguage Databases and Models in Laravel"
 keywords: "laravel, multilanguage, database, models, eloquent"